krish13579/cs326-final-tau/docs/milestone3.md

 ### Kabir Israni:
 - Post functions for Reserve a seat functionality
-- User Session Tracking
+- User Session Tracking and Routing
-- API calls
+- Client Side data storage

 # Krish Malhotra:
-- API calls
+- API calls for other pages